David B. Wong

 Wong, D. “Reasons and Analogical Reasoning in Mengzi.”
 In Essays on the Moral Philosophy of Mengzi, edited by Xiusheng Liu and Philip J. Ivanhoe.
 Hackett Publishing Company, 2002.

-Wong, D. “"Comparative Ethics" and "Mo Tzu".”
-In Encyclopedia of Ethics, edited by Lawrence Becker.
-Routledge, 2001.
+Wong, D. ““Comparative Philosophy: Chinese and Western”.”
+In Stanford Encyclopedia of Philosophy, edited by Edward N. Zalta.
+Stanford University, 2001.

 Wong, D. “A Relativist Alternative to Anti-Realism.”
 Journal of Philosophy 87 (1990): 617–18.